Crepuscular animal: Adaptive relevance

-The various patterns of activity are thought to be mainly antipredator adaptations, though some could equally well be predatory adaptations.
+The various patterns of activity are thought to be mainly adaptations, though some could equally well be predatory adaptations.
 Many predators forage most intensively at night, whereas others are active at midday and see best in full sun.
 The crepuscular habit may both reduce predation pressure, increasing the crepuscular populations, and offer better foraging opportunities to predators that increasingly focus their attention on crepuscular prey until a new balance is struck.
 Such shifting states of balance are often found in ecology.